 Many are aware of what a dental implant is, how the procedure is done, and what it can provide for us.

-However, many aren’t aware of are the details and specific parts of an implant, which is interesting to take note of if you’re looking at getting a dental implant of your own.
+However, many aren’t aware of are the details and specific parts of an implant.
+Nevertheless, the parts of an implant are interesting to take note of if you’re looking at getting a dental implant of your own.

 A dental implant abutment is one component of many dental implants that is unheard of.